 This is the risk that in the event of a bank failure, Lane Workforce Partnership's deposits may not be returned.
 The FDIC provides insurance for Lane Workforce Partnership's deposits with financial institutions up to \$250,000 each for the aggregate of all time and savings accounts and aggregate of all demand deposit accounts at each institution.
 Deposits in excess of FDIC coverage with institutions participating in the Oregon PFCP are collateralized with securities held by the Federal Home Loan Bank of Seattle in the name of the institution.
 The PFCP is a shared liability structure for participating bank depositories, better protecting public funds though still not guaranteeing that all funds are 100 percent protected.
-Barring any exceptions, a bank depository is required to pledge collateral valued at least 10 percent of their quarter-end public fund deposits if they are adequately capitalized, or 110 percent of their quarter-end public fund deposits if they are adequately capitalized, or 110 percent by the Office of the State Treasurer.
+Barring any exceptions, a bank depository is required to pledge collateral valued at least 10 percent of their quarter-end public fund deposits if they are well capitalized, 25 percent of their quarter-end public fund deposits if they are adequately capitalized, or 110 percent of their quarter-end public fund deposits if they are undercapitalized or assigned to pledge 110 percent by the Office of the State Treasurer.
 In the event of a bank failure, the entire pool of collateral pledged by all qualified Oregon public funds bank depositories is available to repay deposits of public funds of government entities.
 As of June 30, 2022, there were no cash deposit balances in excess of federally insured limits.